-After dilution in the dosing cups, the preparation should be used within 24 hours.
+After dilution in the dosing cups, the preparation should be used within

-Once you open a bottle of Sodium oxybate, any contents that you have not used within 90 days of opening should be disposed of.
+Once you open a bottle of Sodium Oxybate, any contents that you have not used with 90 days of opening should be disposed of.

 Do not throw away any medicines via wastewater or household waste.
 Ask your pharmacist how to dispose of medicines you no longer use.
 These measures will help to protect the environment.